SolitworkAS/sw-afc-public-infra/README.md

 app_admin_last_name         = ""

 # SMTP Configuration for Sending Signup Emails, Notifications, etc.
-smtp_from                   = "" # Email address for the sender's address.
-E.g. "noreply@yourdomain.com"
+smtp_from                   = "" # Email address for the sender.
+E.g. noreply@yourdomain.com
 smtp_host                   = "" # Host of the email service.
 E.g. smtp.serveraddress.com
 smtp_port                   = "" # Port for the identity provider email service
 smtp_username               = "" # Username.
 Often the same as smtp_from.